helgoboss/helgobox/doc/user-guide.md

     ReaLearn on the other hand uses the track MIDI path - which is one reason why it is so flexible.
 - Make sure your audio hardware is not stuck (playback in REAPER should work).
 - Make sure the track is armed for recording and has the appropriate MIDI device input.
-- Make sure your controller is in MIDI mode.
+- Sometimes it's necessary to make your controller enter a specific MIDI mode.
-   - Some controllers, especially DAW controllers, are able to work with several protocols (MCU, HUI, ...).
+   - Some controllers, especially DAW controllers, are able to work with several protocols (MCU, HUI, MIDI, ...).
-   - ReaLearn doesn't understand those proprietary protocols.
-Therefore you need to consult your controller's manual and take the necessary steps to put it into something like a "general-purpose MIDI" mode.
+   - Although MCU and HUI is also just MIDI under the hood, they are more limited (because specialized) in comparison to MIDI - so sometimes not all control elements work in the MCU/HUI mode of operation.
-   - Example: Presonus Faderport
+   - Therefore you need to consult your controller's manual and take the necessary steps to put it into something like a "general-purpose MIDI" mode.

 When you read this the first time, you might get the impression that this is a lot of work for setting up one simple control mapping.
 It's not.
 Learning mappings is a matter of a few secs after